 If you think you are already washing them properly, the fact is that stubborn germs will often remain.
 Even hospital grade laundering doesn’t remove 100% of pathogens from towels.
 Best practice would be eradicating towels from your clinic altogether.
 Where possible, single-use products should always be the first choice, however, there will always be some areas where towels are the only option, in this case there is definitely a ‘right way’ to wash them.

 Start With a Clean Machine

 Who cleans the cleaner?
 If the answer is no-one then that’s not doing your towels any favours.
 Grime and scum build-up are definitely a real thing and not a marketing ploy to make you buy more cleaning products.
-So, pick up a good quality washing machine cleaner from the laundry aisle and give your machine a nice trip to the appliance-day-spa.
-It’s also good to note that whilst both types of machines attract grime build up over time, front loaders are more prone to it due to using less water in their cycles.
+So, pick up a good quality washing machine cleaner from the laundry aisle and give your machine a nice trip to the appliance day spa.
+It’s also good to note that while both types of machine attract grime build-up over time, front loaders are more prone due to less water being used during their cycles.
 They can also have mildew problems as water can sit in the bottom of the machine after use.
 This can result in towels that smell damp and musty.

 Boil and Bleach

 Hot water and chlorine bleach are your go-to team for properly sanitising those manky massage towels.
 Make sure you are selecting the hottest wash cycle on your washing machine.
 If your machine doesn’t reach at least 70 degrees, it’s time to upgrade to one that does.

 Don’t overload your machine, towels are considered a bulky item and if they can’t move around freely within the machine, they won’t come out clean or sanitised.